Find, Mask, and Audit PII Everywhere

 To mitigate the risk of data breaches and non-compliance, data "controllers should have in place appropriate technical (e.g., encryption, hashing, or tokenization) and organizational (e.g., agreements, policies, privacy by design) measures separating pseudonymous data from an identification key."

 With these new regulations, it is not only a good idea to protect PII, but it is required by law.
 The penalties for non-compliance are severe: up to €20,000,000 or 4% of the previous year's worldwide turnover, whichever is greater.
 Proactive compliance with the law will help protect the data, and proof of that compliance can provide a buffer against sanctions.

 For the GDPR, as with other data privacy laws worldwide, it is important to have a powerful and extensible technology to protect PII.
 Proven PII discovery and anonymization software in the award-winning:

-- IRI Data Protector Suite, which includes three static data masking (SDM) products -- called IRI FieldShield, DarkShield, and CellShield -- for finding, classifying, extracting, deleting, and otherwise anonymizing PII in structured and unstructured sources through multiple masking functions like pseudonymization, encryption, and redaction; plus, a database firewall called IRI Chakra Max which includes dynamic data masking and extensive activity monitors, alerts, controls, and audit trails
+- IRI Data Protector Suite, which includes three static data masking (SDM) products -- called IRI FieldShield, DarkShield, and CellShield -- for finding, classifying, extracting, erasing, and otherwise anonymizing (or repairing) PII in structured and unstructured sources through multiple functions like pseudonymization, deletion, encryption, and redaction; plus, a database firewall called IRI Chakra Max which includes dynamic data masking and extensive activity monitors, alerts, controls, and audit trails

-- IRI Voracity data management and governance platform, which bundles all of three SDM (shield) products with data integration, migration, cleansing, reporting, and analytics ...
+- IRI Voracity data management and governance platform, which bundles all three SDM (shield) products above with data integration, migration, cleansing, reporting, and analytics ...